My husband and I are back from another terrific weekend in Lone Pine, where we enjoyed the 27th Lone Pine Film Festival!

 We are already on the Dow Villa Motel's list for a room for next year's festival!

 Previously: Coming in October: The 2016 Lone Pine Film Festival; Off to Lone Pine!

-Links to all 2015 Festival Coverage: Tonight's Movie: Stranger at My Door (1956) at the Lone Pine Film Festival; Tonight's Movie: The Prairie Pirate (1925) at the Lone Pine Film Festival; The Lone Pine Film Festival: Opening Night Gala, the Film Museum, and More; Tonight's Movie: 3 Godfathers (1948) at the Lone Pine Film Festival; Tonight's Movie: Trail of the Vigilantes (1940) at the Lone Pine Film Festival; The Lone Pine Film Festival: Desert Pursuit (1952) and Mystery Man (1944) Location Tours.
+Links to all 2016 Festival Coverage: Tonight's Movie: Stranger at My Door (1956) at the Lone Pine Film Festival; Tonight's Movie: The Prairie Pirate (1925) at the Lone Pine Film Festival; The Lone Pine Film Festival: Opening Night Gala, the Film Museum, and More; Tonight's Movie: 3 Godfathers (1948) at the Lone Pine Film Festival; Tonight's Movie: Trail of the Vigilantes (1940) at the Lone Pine Film Festival; The Lone Pine Film Festival: Desert Pursuit (1952) and Mystery Man (1944) Location Tours.

 2014 Lone Pine Film Festival coverage may be found here, and 2015 coverage is here.